amorphic/graphite-zenossMetrics/README.md

 Set graphiteRoot to the location under which the Zenoss metrics will be symlinked:

     # root path of Zenoss metrics
-    graphiteRoot = '/opt/grahite/storage/rrd/Zenoss/Linux'
+    graphiteRoot = '/opt/grahite/storage/rrd/Zenoss'

-Add regexes that match the hostnames of the Linux devices whose metrics you wish to symlink to:
+Add regexes that match the hostnames of the devices whose metrics you wish to symlink to:

-    # regexes to match Zenoss Linux server device names
+    # regexes to match Zenoss device names
     devicePatterns = [
         '.*'
     ]

+Enable/Disable logging of symlink creation and device cleanup

+    # log symlink creation and deleted device cleanup to stdout
+    logging = False

+Enable/Disable device cleanup for devices that have been deleted from Zenoss

+    # delete old devices from graphiteRoot
+    deleteOld = True

 Usage
 ----------------------